rust-lang/rfcs/text/0000-deref-move.md

 * Do nothing, and blame `Box`’s special-casing on the fact that it is a lang item anyway.
 * Add a `DerefSet` trait as well, for assignments of the form `*ptr = val`.
+* Add a new `&'a move T` pointer type which can be moved out of, and use it in the signature for `deref_move` instead.
+This would be ideal for, for example, implementing `DerefMove<[T]>` on `Vec`, which would not be possible with the current version of this RFC.

 Unresolved questions
 ====================